Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 4. Still Fishing

 Still fishing, also known as bottom fishing or bait fishing, is a popular and effective method for targeting catfish.
 It involves casting or dropping baited rigs to the bottom of a body of water and allowing the bait to sit motionless until a catfish takes the bait.
-Anglers typically use a variety of bait options for still fishing, including live bait such as nightcrawlers, minnows, or cut bait such as shad, herring, or chicken liver.
+Anglers typically use a variety of bait options for still fishing, including live bait such as nightcrawlers, and minnows, or cut bait such as shad, herring, or chicken liver.

 Additionally, prepared baits such as dough baits or stink baits can also be effective for enticing catfish.
 Still fishing can be done from shore, a dock, or a boat, and anglers often target areas with structure or cover such as submerged logs, brush piles, or drop-offs where catfish are known to congregate.
 Patience is key when still fishing for catfish, as it may take some time for the scent of the bait to attract catfish to the area and for them to locate and take the bait.